frgfm/tech-brewing/_posts/2022-05-29-laptop-selection.md

 ### Sum-up

-Time for a quick recap!
+With all this information, you deserve a quick recap!

 ![b99-noice](https://media4.giphy.com/media/26FPqAHtgCBzKG9mo/giphy.gif?cid=790b76118828610e5a6665ccea6b6370e5a9af76a2051141&rid=giphy.gif&ct=g)